pgtipping/Synthalyst/memory-bank/activeContext.md

    - Updated admin navigation to include the Email Logs page
    - Created a responsive `AdminLayout` component with mobile support

+4. **Admin Monitoring Fixes** (March 16, 2025):

+   - Fixed Redis monitoring functionality in the admin dashboard
+   - Resolved JSON parsing errors in the Redis monitor by adding type checking
+   - Fixed rate limiting errors by using the correct string format for duration
+   - Added better error handling for Redis connection issues
+   - Made authorization optional for development environment
+   - Improved error responses to return 200 status with error details instead of 500
+   - Enhanced the RedisMonitoring component to handle null values properly
+   - Added a reset metrics button to the monitoring UI
+   - Fixed TypeScript errors in the rate-limit library
+   - Added proper type definitions for LRU cache

-4. **Model Information Removal from UI**: Removed model information from the UI to simplify the user experience and focus on functionality rather than technical details.
+5. **Model Information Removal from UI**: Removed model information from the UI to simplify the user experience and focus on functionality rather than technical details.

-5. **Language Selector Fix**: Fixed issues with the language selector component to properly handle language changes and ensure they're passed to the API.
+6. **Language Selector Fix**: Fixed issues with the language selector component to properly handle language changes and ensure they're passed to the API.

-6. **Model Router Updates**:
+7. **Model Router Updates**:

    - Added a new `generateContentV2` function with improved parameter handling
    - Updated the API route to use the new function
    - Standardized language support across models
    - Fixed Gemini API integration to properly handle system messages (Gemini doesn't support system role)

-7. **UI Simplification**: Streamlined both Knowledge GPT and Learning Content Creator pages for better user experience.
+8. **UI Simplification**: Streamlined both Knowledge GPT and Learning Content Creator pages for better user experience.

-8. **Knowledge GPT Web Search Integration**:
+9. **Knowledge GPT Web Search Integration**:

    - Added web search capability to provide up-to-date information
    - Implemented Google Custom Search API integration
    - Updated system prompts to include current information
    - Enhanced UI to inform users about web search capability

-9. **Knowledge GPT Improvements** (March 16, 2025):
+10. **Knowledge GPT Improvements** (March 16, 2025):

     - Updated loading animation to use three dots instead of spinning icon
     - Enhanced system prompt to instruct LLM to use proper formatting without asterisks
     - Added client-side formatting to properly render bold text and lists
     - Added web search toggle button to let users control when web search is used
     - Updated UI to clearly indicate when web search is enabled or disabled
     - Modified API to respect user preference for web search
     - Simplified web search logic by removing automatic detection in favor of explicit user control
     - Moved loading animation to appear in chat window instead of on send button

-10. **Language Selector Improvements** (March 16, 2025):
+11. **Language Selector Improvements** (March 16, 2025):

     - Added "Auto Detect" option instead of showing "(Browser Default)" next to languages
     - Included English in the dropdown list